In north-eastern Finland, European brown bears Ursus arctos arctos emerge from hibernation around April and remain active until late October.

 Kyle Moore is a multi-award-winning wildlife photographer based on the Suffolk coast, UK.
 Having grown up on the Norfolk/Suffolk border with a wealth of wildlife on his doorstep there is no surprise that Kyle’s passion for wildlife was ignited from a young age.
 Kyle has a particular fascination for the large apex predators of the world, and has recently worked extensively European brown bear.
-To view more of Kyle’s photography
+To view more of Kyle’s photography visit his website.

 Harry Read is a wildlife photographer based in Suffolk, with a zoology undergraduate degree from Swansea University.
 He is an aspiring naturalist and conservationist with a particular interest in the UK’s diversity of birds.
-To see more of Harry’s photography
+To see more of Harry’s photography visit his website.

 To view the images as a slideshow, click on the arrows in the top right hand corner of the photos below.

 Snow Bear.
 Spring marks the emergence of European brown bear from their winter hibernation.
 Throughout the early part of Spring this far north amongst the Boreal forests it’s not uncommon to experience harsh and unpredictable weather, a sure reminder that the winter is refusing to loosen it’s grip just yet… © Kyle Moore

 Boreal Friendship.
 Corvids and predators such as bears have a love-hate relationship, which at times can be very interesting to observe.
 The keen nose of the bear often leads flocks of corvids to food such as a carcass, whilst the flocks offer a protective eye from other predators, which could pose a potential threat to the bear. © Kyle Moore